jskupsik/jskupsik/README.md

 Hello, I'm Jakub Kupsik.
 Welcome to my github portfolio.

-I am a software developer looking for work (Los Angeles, CA or REMOTE), with experience primarily in Java, Kotlin, and Javascript!
+I am a software developer currently working at XH (Extremely Heavy), with experience primarily in Java, Kotlin, and Javascript!

 Here you can find code/demos of my favorite projects: